pbissonho/koin.dart/README.md

 ---

 A pragmatic lightweight dependency injection framework.
 This is a port of [Koin](https://github.com/InsertKoinIO/koin) for Dart projects.
+Can be used with Flutter, console or backend applications.

-Written in pure Dart, using functional resolution only: no code generation, no reflection, no Flutter context.
+Written in pure Dart, using functional resolution only: no code generation, no reflection.

 `Koin is a light container and a pragmatic API`